NPodlozhniy/npodlozhniy.github.io/content/posts/dunnett-correction.md

 ## Theory

 While often basic Z-test procedure is the appropriate option for AB analysis, it doesn't satisfy the genuine requirements for the statistical method when it comes to multiple hypothesis testing.
-I hope you understand what is the problem in case of having $n$ independent metrics in your test: if you set up acceptable Type I error rate $\alpha$ for each of them then the total probability to get at least one significant difference (dabbed as FWER) under the conditions of the truth of the null hypothesis (which means no difference between the groups by design) would be not $\alpha$ but $1 - (1 - \alpha)^n$ what totally invalidates the procedure.
+I hope you understand what is the problem in case of having $n$ independent metrics in your test: if you set up acceptable Type I error rate $\alpha$ for each of them then the total probability to get at least one significant difference (dubbed as FWER) under the conditions of the truth of the null hypothesis (which means no difference between the groups by design) would be not $\alpha$ but $1 - (1 - \alpha)^n$ what totally invalidates the procedure.

 There are two possible scenarios: either we have multiple metrics that we want to compare across the test and control group or we have several testing groups that apply different treatment to customers.
-Whilst the first option is more popular by a wide margin and has lots of solutions, the second one is often undercovered in the business industry and generally the same procedures are used.
+Whilst the first problem is more popular by a wide margin and has lots of solutions, the second one is often neglected in the business industry and generally the same procedures are used to solve it.
 If you apply any type of corrections for multiple testing you're already ahead of 80% of teams that don't, although what I want to show you is that the second scenario must be treated differently to extract more insights from your experiments.

 [Dunnet's test](https://en.wikipedia.org/wiki/Dunnett%27s_test) is a multiple comparison procedure developed specifically to compare each of a number of treatment groups to a control one, extended original [paper](https://www.jstor.org/stable/2528490?origin=crossref) was released in 1964.
 Dunnett's test is not a set aside procedure but more like an extension of monumental Student's T-test, for a specific design where every treatment group is compared to a single control one, which is leveraged to take into account the dependencies between comparisons.
 In case of proportions it's a Z-test, as long as we don't need to estimate variance for binomial distribution in addition to the probability of success.